swainechen/chenlab-training/websites/gis-aws/content/06-RunAnalyses/_index.md

 spades.py -t 2 -1 /tmp/fastq/SRR6327950/SRR6327950_1.fastq.gz -2 /tmp/fastq/SRR6327950/SRR6327950_2.fastq.gz -o SRR6327950_spades
 ```

 **NOTE**: This assembly above will complete on a t3a.large, takes about 5 hours.

+Excellent!
+This is a pretty routine task that can easily be run on an AWS EC2 instance.
+As experienced when conducting the assembly in Step 3, selecting the right machine for the job is incredibly important.
+If you run out of RAM or space on your disk, your job may quit.
+Luckily, these can be easily addressed by changing your instance type or by attaching another EBS volume to your machine.
+Next, we'll look at how to make an AMI from your own machine.